Temperature dependent ARPES of the metallic-like bands in Si(553)-Au: Results

 \subsection{Fermi-velocity with temperature}

-We determined the Fermi-velocity as follows: The dispersion of each band was obtained by the maximum position of the MDC’s.
+We determined the Fermi-velocity as follows: The dispersion of each band was obtained by the maximum position of the MDC’s in the range of E-E$_F$=-0.1 eV to 0 eV.
 For this, each MDC was fitted with three Lorentzian for the bands S1-S3 (ignoring the replica bands S1*/S2*).
-After that, the Fermi-velocity v$_F$ (more precisely: the Fermi-velocity projected along k$_x$) could be extracted by a line-fit with the function E(k)-E$_F$=v$_F$ (k-k$_F$) using the obtained dispersion in the range of E-E$_F$=-0.1 eV to 0 eV.
-The results of this analysis in dependence on temperatures are displayed in Fig. \ref{Fig:ARPES_T_vF_fit}.
+After that, the Fermi-velocity v$_F$ (more precisely: the Fermi-velocity projected along k$_x$) could be extracted by a line-fit with the function E(k)-E$_F$=v$_F$ (k-k$_F$).
+The results of this analysis are displayed in Fig. \ref{Fig:ARPES_T_vF_fit}.
 The average values are v$_F$=(0.15 $\pm$ 0.05) eV\AA\ ($\approx 0.23\times 10^5$ m/s) for S1, v$_F$=(0.12 $\pm$ 0.06) eV\AA\ ($\approx 0.18\times 10^5$ m/s) for S2, and v$_F$=(0.12 $\pm$ 0.05) eV\AA\ ($\approx 0.18\times 10^5$ m/s) for S3.
-There are slight changes in S2 (and maybe some systematic derivations of S1/S3 around 100K) which we attribute to the systematic error of our fit-model neglecting the replica bands.
+There are slight changes in S2 (and maybe some systematic derivations of S1/S3 around 100 K) which we attribute to the systematic error of our fit-model neglecting the replica bands.
 Nevertheless, the key result here is that the Fermi-velocity of each metallic stays almost constant with temperature.